daryllman/Coding-Notes/Flutter/FlutterNotes.md

 Shortcut: type "stful"

-Same as Stateless widget, copy all the cut all the code into the Stateless widget.
+Same as Stateless widget, copy all the cut all the code that will be **changed due to diff states**, into the Stateless widget.

 Only difference is  the **setState()** method